Jivan Acharya

 Jivan Acharya (जिवन आचार्य) is a Nepalese politician and member of the CPN (Maoist Centre) party.
 He is also serving as a member of the Koshi Provincial Assembly.
 In the 2022 Nepalese provincial election, he won the election from Morang 6 (A) constituency.

 Acharya had previously served as the Minister for Economic Affairs and Planning and also Minister for Tourism, Forests and Environment in the Government of Koshi Province.

+His private residence in Biratnagar was torched by protesters during the 2025 Nepalese Gen Z protests.